Security

 Credentials

 Section titled “Credentials”Workers never receive raw provider credentials or OAuth tokens.
 The gateway resolves credentials, injects them only at proxy time, and keeps workers on opaque placeholders or agent-scoped proxy URLs.
+See Secret proxy for how the lobu_secret_<uuid> placeholder swap works at egress.

 | Category | How it works | Where secret material can live |